Registration of the asylum application

 Irish Refugee Council Visit Website

 In the case of families applying for international protection, all adult family members must make their own applications.
-An adult who applies for protection is deemed to be applying on behalf of his or her dependent children where the child is not an Irish citizen and is under the age of 18 years and present in the State or is born in the State while the person is in the protection procedure or not having attained the age of 18 years, enters the State while the parent is still in the protection procedure.
+An adult who applies for protection is deemed to be applying on behalf of their dependent children where the child is not an Irish citizen and is under the age of 18 years and present in the State or is born in the State while the person is in the protection procedure or, not having attained the age of 18 years, enters the State while the parent is still in the protection procedure.
 There is no separate right for accompanied children to apply for asylum independently even if they have different protection grounds to their parents.

 Preliminary Interview

 Once an applicant presents to the IPO, the applicant makes a formal declaration that they wish to apply for international protection, outlined under Section 13 IPA.
 The applicant is interviewed by an authorised officer of the IPO to establish basic information.
 The preliminary interview takes place in a room where other applicants are waiting and being interviewed and is conducted by an official who sits behind a screen.
 If necessary and possible, an interpreter may be made available.
 Interpreters are provided by the IPO and typically must be requested in advance.
-Whereby an applicant presents without having requested an interpreter and an interpreter is not available, it is usually the case that the applicant’s basic details are taken by the IPO and they are then called back at a later stage, once an interpreter can be arranged.
+Whereby an applicant presents without having requested an interpreter and an interpreter is not available, it is usually the case that the applicant’s basic details are taken by the IPO and they are then called back at a later stage once an interpreter can be arranged.

 The information taken at the screening interview enables the IPO to ascertain if the person applying for asylum has submitted an application for asylum in, or travelled through, another EU country by making enquiries through Eurodac which will assist in determining if the Dublin III Regulation is applicable or not.

-Application for International Protection Questionnaire
+Application for International Protection Questionnaire:

-In accordance with the revised international protection procedure, pursuant to the European Communities (International Protection Procedures) Regulations 2022, an applicant attending at the International Protection Office in order to make an application for international protection is now required to complete their International Protection Questionnaire onsite at the IPO following the conclusion of their to their preliminary interview.[5]
-The international protection questionnaire has been reduced significantly to just 24 questions in order to enable applicants to complete the questionnaire at the time of making their application.[6]
+In accordance with the revised international protection procedure, pursuant to the European Communities (International Protection Procedures) Regulations 2022, an applicant attending at the International Protection Office in order to make an application for international protection is now required to complete their international protection questionnaire onsite at the IPO following the conclusion of their preliminary interview.[4]
+The international protection questionnaire has been reduced significantly to just 24 questions in order to enable applicants to complete the questionnaire at the time of making their application.
+The revised questionnaire is considerably shorter than its predecessors at just 19 pages long and comprised of 11 sections.
+The questionnaire is available in English only and must be completed by the applicant in English.
+Whereby the applicant is unable to speak English, they must seek the assistance of a Cultural Mediator to complete the questionnaire.[5]

 Section 1 gathers the principal applicant’s basic biographical details (full name, identification numbers, address, former addresses).